-- An oral presentation at the Senior Symposium: for examples from 2015--detailed schedule and abstracts.
+- An oral presentation at the Senior Symposium: for the symposium schedule for 2019

 The Senior E-Portfolio will include the following:

-Letter (2-3 pages) describing the value of the major.
+- Letter (2-3 pages) describing the value of the major.
 This letter can take a variety of forms and can be addressed to a variety of audiences.
-For example, students could address this letter to:
+The following are some examples of the direction you can take in this letter, by addressing it to:

 - a future employer - identify skills and aptitudes acquired in the major

-- a graduate school - identify courses that prepared them for further study
+- a graduate school - identify courses that have prepared you for further study

-- their parents - identify why the English major was their right course of study
+- your parents - identify why the English major was the right major for you

-- prospective students - identify what they will learn in the major
+- a prospective English major - identify what they will learn in the major and its value

 The Senior Symposium